rishiselvakumaran98/3081_S21-iter2/project/docs/Iteration1Requirements.md

 ## Project Introduction

 For this project you will be creating a package delivery simulation.
 Amazon, FedEx, UPS, and other delivery services companies are developing automated delivery systems using drones, robots, and self-driving trucks.
-For this iteration of the project you will be creating just the drone package delivery system.
-In this process you will have to create the following classes: Customer, Drone, Package, Vector3D, Vector2D, and a Battery class.
+For this iteration of the project you will be creating just the drone package delivery system. **Your overall goal is for the drone to pick up the package and deliver it to the customer.** In this process you will have to create the following classes: Customer, Drone, Package, Vector3D, Vector2D, and a Battery class.
 To assist you in completing your solution we have provided you support code so the simulation runs in a web browser, firefox, chrome, etc.

 As part of the solution you will be using the facade design pattern (https://www.dofactory.com/net/facade-design-pattern) where the complexity of the system is hidden behind an interface.
 We will be giving you a Doxygen generated html file containing the documentation of all the classes being implemented behind the facade. **Do not modify the class IDeliverySystem or IEntity**